pollfish/docs/offerwall.md

 **Reward Settings**

 - Name of virtual reward shown on the wall
 - Exhange rate.
-How much of your currency worth one USD?
+How much does your currency worth compared to one USD?

 **Logo**